Azure/azureml-assets/assets/models/system/automl_instance_segmentation/description.md

-### Task Overview

 Automated Machine Learning, or AutoML, is a process that automates the repetitive and time-consuming tasks involved in developing machine learning models.
 This helps data scientists, analysts, and developers to create models more efficiently and with higher quality, resulting in increased productivity and scalability.
 AutoML Image Instance Segmentation enables you to train machine learning models to identify and separate individual objects within an image, including detecting the boundaries of each object and assigning a unique label to each object.
 The goal of instance segmentation is to produce a pixel-wise segmentation map of the image, where each pixel is assigned to a specific object instance.

 With this functionality, you can:
-* Directly use datasets coming from [Azure Machine Learning data labeling](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-image-labeling-projects?view=azureml-api-2)
+* Directly use datasets coming from [Azure Machine Learning data labeling](https://learn.microsoft.com/azure/machine-learning/how-to-create-image-labeling-projects?view=azureml-api-2)
 * Utilize labeled data to create image models without any training code.
-* Enhance model performance by selecting the appropriate algorithm and fine-tuning the hyperparameters selecting the appropriate algorithm from a [large selection of models](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-auto-train-image-models?view=azureml-api-2&tabs=cli#supported-model-architectures) or let AutoML find the best model for you.
+* Enhance model performance by selecting the appropriate algorithm and fine-tuning the hyperparameters selecting the appropriate algorithm from a [large selection of models](https://learn.microsoft.com/azure/machine-learning/how-to-auto-train-image-models?view=azureml-api-2&tabs=cli#supported-model-architectures) or let AutoML find the best model for you.
 * Either download or deploy the resulting model as a endpoint in Azure Machine Learning.
 * Scale the operationalization process with the help of Azure Machine Learning's MLOps and ML Pipelines capabilities.